 SACBOC was severely criticized for its makeup within its controlling bodies.
 Mogamad Allie in More Than A Game (2000) refers to A.E.
-Docrat's secretarial report to the SA Coloured Board in 1954 to the tensions between the various groups when Docrat writes that there was however one aspect of SACBOC's activities in which the Board of Control apparently had failed, in that it was not able to unite to any great measure the feeling of racial harmony amongst the various groups participating and to a greater degree among the spectators.
-Docrat strongly recommended that the Board of Control should rather attempt to stage the tournament on provincial lines rather than ethnic lines.
+Docrat's secretarial report to the SA Coloured Board in 1954 to the tensions between the various groups when Docrat writes that there was however one aspect of SACBOC's activities in which the Board of Control apparently had failed, in that it was not able to unite to any great measure the feeling of racial harmony amongst the various groups participating and to a greater strongly spectators.
+Docrat the among degree recommended that the Board of Control should rather attempt to stage the tournament on provincial lines rather than ethnic lines.